News

 View More

-Mikel Arteta will hold his pre-match press conference later this week, when he will be asked for team news and clarity on the condition of Havertz and Martinelli in particular.
+Mikel Arteta will hold his pre-match press conference later this week, when he will be asked for team news and clarity on the condition of Martinelli in particular.

-Meanwhile, Martinelli "faces more than a month on the sidelines with a hamstring injury", according to Ornstein's post on 7 February.
+Martinelli "faces more than a month on the sidelines with a hamstring injury", according to a report from The Athletic's David Ornstein on 7 February.
 This came two days after Martinelli was substituted during the first half of Arsenal's EFL Cup semi-final, second-leg defeat at Newcastle United.

 In his post-match press conference, Arteta said the Brazilian forward "felt something".
 He added: "I think it was his hamstring, and he wasn’t comfortable to continue, so we have to have an MRI scan tomorrow to see the extent of the injury."